mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
 Then link to next chapter / discussion. completes circle?

 In this section the processes of personal appropriation of experience and knowledge emerging from game making are examined closely in relation to participants experience of GDPs.

  - quick summary of Rogoff's take on participatory appropriation compared to a transmission model of knowledge & that participants re-contribute their experience of knowledge beck into the social mix
 - Note on why this section is less important in this research, the expression of personal knowledge back into a community context is covered in part above.
  - Example of mutuality - GDPs used in this research program were mutually created based on feedback from participants
  - While there is a curricular value attached to CT concepts & to some extent design practices, in this context participants can create their own understandings of what is useful to them.
+ - While the practices them selves are valid without expressions of underlying concepts, these are surfaced especially in peer problem solving (beyond Guided participation ) and in feedback in playtesting.

+Question, rather than a focus on concepts of personal / transferable knowledge, how much of this section focuses on appropriation of practices.

 Situation